Basics

 For several years in a row now I’ve spent July 4th in the backcountry.
 It’s a great time for backpacking as it’s on the cusp of early-season and summer conditions.
 Water is plentiful, foliage is thriving, and trails are mostly clear of snow.
 Although, the last point is a real gamble depending on the year.

-A friend of mine who lives in Vancouver recommended Wedgemount Lake.
-Seeing photos of Wedgemount Lake instantly convinced me.
-The turquoise color of the lake, snow-laced peaks, and treeless starkness—it was a glacial paradise I could only dream of seeing in California at this elevation and with this level of accessibility.
-Wedgemount Lake’s trailhead was also a close drive to the Garibaldi Lake trailhead, so it was the perfect choice for maximizing our visit to Garibaldi Provincial Park.
-I booked a one-night stay in Whistler between the 2 backpacking trips.
+A local friend recommended Wedgemount Lake, and the photos sold me immediately.
+The turquoise water, snowy peaks, and alpine starkness—it was a glacial paradise I could never find in California at this elevation and with this level of accessibility.
+Plus, the trailheads are so close together that it made sense for maximizing our time in Garibaldi Provincial Park.
+I booked a night in Whistler to bridge the two trips.

 As the trip approached, I kept a close eye on the weather forecast.
 Unfortunately, the conditions were not looking great.
 Rain was forecasted for days in a row, and the snowpack was melting out slower than expected.
 Trail conditions posted to Facebook and AllTrails suggested the possibility of needing snowshoes or ice axes.
 We originally were backpacking first and then finishing off our trip relaxing in Vancouver.
-To buy us a few extra days and avoid the worst of the rain, I hastily swapped our backpacking days with our Vancouver days and rebooked our permits.
+To buy us a few extra days and avoid the worst of the rain, I did some panicked, last-minute re-planning, swapping our backpacking and Vancouver days and rebooking permits.

 We left Vancouver Wednesday morning.
 Vancouver-ites might be used to this view, but I was absolutely gawking at every bend of Highway 99 on our drive north towards Whistler.
 The road winds right along the coastline.
 Across the bay, snow-capped mountains tower over the water.
 The juxtaposition of mountains and ocean always makes the mountains appear even more lofty.

-When we got to the trailhead, it was overcast but not raining, and visibility was pretty good.
+When we got to the trailhead, it was overcast but not raining.
+Visibility was pretty good.
 We were optimistic as we set out a little after 10 AM.
 Pretty much immediately, the trail started climbing.
 I knew this hike was going to be steep.
 I came mentally prepared for the 4,000 feet of gain in 4 miles.
 I was less prepared for the fact that the trail was not in great shape.
 We grabbed on to tree roots to help pull ourselves up hip-high steps, and not-so-gracefully straddled many logs.
-In a way, it was a nice distraction from the steepness, and it forced me to slow down so that I never got to the point of feeling exhausted.
+In a way, the obstacles were a nice distraction from the steepness.
+They forced me to go so slow that I never got to the point of feeling exhausted.

 Since we were under the canopy of trees for this first part, there were no views.
 Yet it was still absolutely beautiful.
 When I think of hiking in the trees in California during the summer, I think of dry forest floors and breathing in dust clouds if I walk too close behind my friend.
 These forests were different.
 They were so lush and green.
 The cool air was filled with moisture, and we hiked with the soothing sound of a waterfall in the distance.